Petro-Logistics/java-code-example/README.md

 - commons-io-2.5.jar
 - json-20160810.jar

+These jars can be found on **APIClient - bin** folder.

 Example
 -------
-An example of how to test APIClient is available on **TestExample.java**.
+An example of how to test APIClient is available on **TestExample.java** located [here](https://tracker.petro-logistics.com:8888/root/petro-api-java-example/tree/master/APIClient/src/plapi)